Upcoming Events

 Wildlife Biologist and Writer

 Maya Khosla is a wildlife biologist and writer.
 She has documented forests, fire scientists and firefighters talking about ways to be wise about wildfire.
 Maya’s work has taken her across coastal India, Kenya, and the United States.
 Her work takes her to wilderness areas, to the page and to the screen.
-As is Poet Laureate Emerita of Sonoma County (2018–2020), she is directing Shelter in Poetry films for students and families.
+As Poet Laureate Emerita of Sonoma County (2018–2020), she directed Shelter in Poetry films for students and families.
+The films featured poetry lessons by Iris Jamahl Dunkle and Phyllis Meshulam.

 Writing